-Per.
-Fect.
-Why, you ask?
+Sous vide is the ultimate cooking method for difficult desserts like crème brulee and cheesecake.
 No matter how annoyingly difficult the traditional recipes for a dessert are, the sous vide versions are easier.
 Blend the ingredients.
 Pour them in a jar.
 Drop the jars in a water bath.
 Chill.
 That’s it.

-And they’re great for entertaining because you create them in individual portions.
+These cheesecakes are great for entertaining because you create them in individual portions.
 No slicing and serving and getting everyone’s portion size just so.
 Hand ’em a jar.
 Let them eat cake.
 Sous vide cheesecake, specifically.
 Because cheesecake is always a crowd pleaser!

 It’s made with pure lemon extract and contains the natural essence of California lemons.
 I love the way this new addition serves as a time-saver in the kitchen, allowing you add a layer of sweet, bright, citrus flavor to many dishes, without the need to juice or zest.
 Not to mention, it smells really good.